 - A social security number or ITIN

-- Attend a formation meeting at which the lending circle will be created and where the monthly contribution amount as well as the monthly disbursal order will be decided by the group.
+- Attend a formation meeting to create a lending circle and determine the monthly contribution amount and the monthly disbursal by group consensus.

 - All participants are strongly encouraged to attend a Bank On-certified eight-hour financial education series.

 Lending circles are available in English and Spanish.